 What do you do to understand what is going on in the heads of the target audience, do you do focus groups, do you do surveys, what do you do?

-We tend to put a lot of time into focus groups in conversations with the individuals.
+We tend to put a lot of time into focus groups in conversations with individuals.
 You might have 20 people total in the classroom, but you have to talk to all 20 of them, they are individual people at the end of the day.
-But there’s no questions there’s common factors in their decision-making.
+But there are no questions, there are common factors in their decision-making.
 And you look at what they’re truly trying to achieve as a result.
 So focus groups would be the main way that we would research.
-In the industry there’s a few academics who’ve done a bit of research and have done a fair bit of the work for you, but really for your own brand you’ve got to spend time with them and understand them.
+In the industry, there are a few academics who’ve done a bit of research and have done a fair bit of the work for you, but really for your own brand, you’ve got to spend time with them and understand them.
 It’s not questions like “Why did you choose us?”, but more like “what are you doing in your spare time?
 What is your living arrangement?
 Are you still living with your parents or whatever?”
 It all makes a difference because it gives you such a very good picture of if you had to create a cutout of that person you’ve got it in mind then, what they look like, what they’re doing with their time, what their personal traits are.
 Online activity is so incredibly focused now it just makes your work so much easier.
-And far more cheap, it just costs so much less to get it right.
+And far cheaper, it just costs so much less to get it right.
 The cost is tiny compared to the result you get.

 That’s exactly it.
 You’ve really got to find that pain point.
 What problem are you solving for them.
 What we do is literally walk them to the classroom and do it ourselves with an observer who’s slightly independent, who might look at things differently than I might look at them.
 And you can do it with retail, and retail is in a staggeringly competitive environment.
 You can still do it with your customers.
 Put on a wine and cheese at 530 after your store is closed, and they’ll come in.
 Offer them something.
 You can easily get them into a conversation.
 People love their opinions being asked.
 People don’t hold back if you ask them a question “Tell me 3 things we can improve,” you’re going to hear 50.
 The cost is almost trivial to how much you would gain.
 Even if you do bring in an outside firm, I believe almost every dollar would pay for itself over and over again.
 Every dollar you paid you’d probably save $10 on your advertising spend.
 If you don’t know your customers, you can’t really target them successfully.